 What are the complications of salmonella infections?

 Most people recover completely from a salmonella infection.
-Some people may develop a condition called Reiter’s syndrome, which causes joint pain, eye irritation, and painful urination.
+Some people may develop a condition called reactive arthritis also known as Reiter’s syndrome weeks or even months later.
+This causes joint pain, eye irritation, and painful urination.

 Can salmonella infections be prevented?